Bandini (TV series): Plot

-Santu Waghela is a poor but spirited girl who lives in the village of Dharampur with her maternal grandfather, Madhav Solanki, an experienced diamond cutter working for the middle-aged diamond merchant Dharamraj Mahiyavanshi.
-As an incentive to his best worker, Dharamraj offers to arrange and sponsor Madhav's granddaughter's marriage.
+Santu Waghela is a poor but spirited girl who lives in the village of Dharampur with her maternal grandfather, Madhav Solanki, an experienced diamond cutter working for the middle-aged diamond merchant Dharamraj Mahiyavanshi As an incentive to his best worker, Dharamraj offers to arrange and sponsor Madhav's granddaughter's marriage.
 Hours before the wedding, the bridegroom backs out and Madhav's fellow workers get agitated.
 Dharamraj, a widower, comes forward to marry the bride, Santu.
 For Dharamraj, the decision to marry Santu is purely a business calculation for appeasing his workforce.
 Dharamraj is still in love with his dead wife Subhadra, who has left him with 5 children: Hiten, Kadambari a.k.a.
 Kaddu, Maulik, Birwa and Suraj.
-Once home, he ignores Santu and she is constantly abused by his older sister, Tarulata a.k.a.
+Once married to Santu, he ignores her and she is constantly abused by his older sister, Tarulata a.k.a.
 Taru.
-In the meantime Kaddu and Shashank gets married.
+In the meantime, Kaddu and Shashank get married.
 After a long time, however, Dharamraj and most of his family members accept Santu as a member of the Mahiyavanshi family.
-Hiten and Khemi fell in love with each other and decided to get married.
-But in order to save her sister's relationship Khemi steps out of house and gets married to another guy name Arjan.It is revealed that Maulik is son of Tarulata and Kanji Wagehla and the son of Dharamraj died in an accident.
+Hiten and Khemi fall in love with each other and decide to get married.
+However their marriage is opposed by people of Dharampur as Khemi is Hiten's Maasi (Santu who is Khemi's sister and Hiten's stepmother).
+For Hiten and Khemi's relationship; Dharamraj and Santu decide to get divorced.
+But in order to save her sister's relationship, Khemi steps out of house and marries Arjan.
+It is revealed that Maulik is son of Tarulata and Kanji Wagehla and the son of Dharamraj died in an accident.
 After sometime Dharamraj finds that Arjan is his long lost son who was believed to be dead before.
 Khemi gets pregnant with Arjan's child.
 Soon Arjan reunites with family along with Khemi.
 Hiten and Toral also got married.
-Maulik started instigating Arjan against Hiten and Khemi relationship.
+Maulik started instigating Arjan against Hiten and Khemi's relationship.
 He makes Arjan believes that Khemi is pregnant with Hiten's child and instigates him to kill Hiten.
 He intoxicates Arjan and in fit of rage and anger Arjan accidentally assaults Dharamraj.
 Birwa, trying to save her father, accidentally kills Arjan.
 To save Birwa, Santu takes the blame for the murder and goes to jail.